dusevitch/starter-hugo-academic/content/project/cad_gallery/index.md

 # slides: example
 ---

-David has worked on a number of CAD projects over the years, almost primarily in Solidworks, with a few at the beginning of his undergradaute studies in Autodesk Inventor.
+David has worked on a number of CAD projects over the years, almost primarily in Solidworks, with a few at the beginning of his undergraduate studies in Autodesk Inventor.
 Here are a few of those projects listed with some explanations separated into general years of study.

 ---
 ### Professional